 Going back helped us to go forward.

-Admitting something is not working is really the best way of kickstarting a fruitful and successful future.
+Admitting that something is not working is really the best way of kick starting a fruitful and successful future.

-It’s wonderful to be faithful in doing something year after year with little results – it takes courage to do so; congratulations – but the bottom line is this: are you faithfully fruitful?
+It’s wonderful to be faithful in doing something year after year with little results, it takes courage to do so… congratulations.
+But the bottom line is this… are your faithfully fruitful?

 A daily devotion for a better way of living.